(Updated Guide) Sinusitis VA Rating and Disability Compensation

 Sinusitis in Veterans

 Sinusitis is the inflammation or swelling of the sinus cavities, which are air-filled spaces behind the forehead, cheeks, and eyes.
 This condition interferes with normal mucus drainage, causing congestion and pressure.
-A study published in the Journal of Occupational and Environmental Medicine found that veterans deployed to Iraq and Afghanistan were found to be 29% more likely to be diagnosed with sinusitis compared to those who were not deployed.
+A study published in the Journal of Occupational and Environmental Medicine found that veterans exposed to burn pit smoke in Iraq and Afghanistan were found to be 29% more likely to be diagnosed with sinusitis compared to those who were not deployed.

 Types of Sinusitis: